pavoltravnik/maxims-of-law/maxims-of-law.md

 Superflua non nocent.
 Superfluities do no injury.

 Surplusagium non nocet.
-Surplusage does noharm.
-3Bouv.
+Surplusage does no harm.
+3 Bouv.
 Inst. n.
 2949.

 Tacita quaedam habentur pro expressis.
 Things silent are sometimes considered as expressed.
 8 Co.
 40.